-(a) Each enterprise fund established under this section is a government-owned business

-(b) Enterprise funds shall:

-(1) Operate as self-sustaining entities;

-(2) Receive less than 10% of annual revenue from state or local government grants (TABOR enterprise qualification);

-(3) Maintain separate accounting from the state General Fund;

-(4) Be exempt from TABOR revenue and spending limitations pursuant to Article X, Section 20(2)(d).

-(c) The General Assembly declares that contributions to CESA enterprise funds are fees for services rendered, not taxes, because:
+- (a) Each enterprise fund established under this section is a government-owned business authorized to issue revenue bonds and receive fees, charges, and contributions in exchange for providing specific services to contributors. - (b) Enterprise funds shall: - (1) Operate as self-sustaining entities; - (2) Receive less than 10% of annual revenue from state or local government grants (TABOR enterprise qualification); - (3) Maintain separate accounting from the state General Fund; - (4) Be exempt from TABOR revenue and spending limitations pursuant to Article X, Section 20(2)(d). - (c) The General Assembly declares that contributions to CESA enterprise funds are fees for services rendered, not taxes, because: